These 9 clean eating meal prep recipes simplify your life and make meals faster, easier and healthier all at the same time.

 CONTAINERS: I don’t suggest using zip lock bags.
 The problem would be with heating them up.
 I don’t want to eat anything that has been cooked in plastic.
 Who knows what could happen, certainly nothing positive.
-There are basically two kinds of containers.
-Either plastic (BPA free) or glass.
-I read a lot of blogs and found many suggestions.
-Here are the favorites in no particular order.
+I try to keep an updated list of meal prep containers on my freezer meal prep post.

 You may also like these recipes: